honest local news for the mid columbia region

 Stop in to 301 this season to see a rich and diverse offering of fine art and craft, from painting, photography, and sculpture, to ceramics, glass, metals, wood, jewelry, and more.
 301 is open every day, downtown Hood River, 11 a.m. to 5 p.m.

-301 Gallery in Hood River celebrates FIBER Art&Design
+301 Gallery in Hood River celebrates Wild about flowers

 Columbia Center for the Arts